 Sri Lanka had been a leading coffee producer in Asia during the early stages of British colonial rule in the island.
-Coffee was an important foreign exchange earner alone with other crops such as cinnamon, coconut, graphite etc. Coffee was a lucrative agricultural product till 1860’s, and it had to be given up owing to the coffee-rust fungus, Hemileia vastatrix.
-The fungus caused the huge destruction for the Coffee plantations making the plantation owners to look for alternative crops.
+Coffee had been an important agricultural product of Sri Lanka and helped to attract foreign exchange with other products such as cinnamon, coconut and graphite.
+Coffee was a lucrative agricultural product till the 1860s, and it had to be given up owing to the coffee-rust fungus, Hemileia vastatrix.
+The fungus caused the huge destruction for the Coffee plantations making the plantation owners look for alternative crops.

-James Tailor considered being the founder of the Ceylon tea, who started the first tea plantation Loolkondera state in Nuwara Eliya.
+Loolkondara Tea estate considered as the breeding ground of the Sri Lankan tea industry, which was masterminded by British planter James Tailor.
 Tea seeds that brought from Asam were planted in 1867 on a 19 acres state as an experiment.
 The experiment proved to be successful resulting first ever tea plantation on the island.
 After acquiring the knowledge of tea production James tailor had experimented with the manufacture of tea in his veranda.

 Most of the tea plantations were located in the high elevations from 3,000 to 8,000 feet above the sea level.
 Tea was mainly grown in South-West part of the island at the initial stage then it was spread over the rest of the country making it one of the biggest agricultural products of the island.
 Today tea is grown in all parts of the country and it is mainly divided into 3 qualities low grown tee, middle grew tea and high grown tea.

-With the introduction of the land reform act in 1971, the Sri Lankan government took the control of the foreign-owned plantations taking over the two third of the total plantations of the country.
-Afterwards, most of the plantations were under the state control till 1978.
+With the introduction of the land reform act in 1971, the Sri Lankan government took control of the foreign-owned plantations taking over the two-third of the total plantations of the country.
+Afterwards, most of the plantations were under state control till 1978.
 When the economy was liberalized in 1978, most of the government-owned plantations were sold to the private sector, keeping some shares with the central government.